 Apprenticeships are a great way to gain the skills and technical knowledge that you will need in your chosen career path without the need for full time attendance at a college or university.
 They represent an alternative way of learning from full time classroom based studies and you will spend a large proportion of your time in a job working alongside and learning from your skilled colleagues.

 Apprenticeships cover a wide range of occupations including the traditional construction trades, engineering, catering and hairdressing.
-However, you can have an apprenticeship in just about any occupation and the Training Services staff will be happy to discuss any ideas you have and, if necessary, assist your employer in putting together a bespoke package to meet your training requirements.
+However, you can have an apprenticeship in just about any occupation and the Apprenticeship Team will be happy to discuss any ideas you have and, if necessary, assist your employer in putting together a bespoke package to meet your training requirements.

-Examples of apprenticeships currently supported by the Department of Economic Development:
+Examples of apprenticeships currently supported by the Department of Education, Sport and Culture:

 - Carpet Fitting

 - Construction Apprenticeships, including:

 - Painting & Decorating

 - Building Technician

 - Motor Body Repair